shifan60/06javascriptassignment/readme.md

            Assignment 6

 Qn.
 Write short notes on Array methods with code example ?
- 1. Write short notes on Array methods with code example

 •   push() :- Adds one or more elements to the end of an array and returns the new length of the array.